apache/superset/UPDATING.md

 - [26377](https://github.com/apache/superset/pull/26377): Removes the deprecated Redirect API that supported short URLs used before the permalink feature.
 - [26329](https://github.com/apache/superset/issues/26329): Removes the deprecated `DASHBOARD_NATIVE_FILTERS` feature flag.
 The previous value of the feature flag was `True` and now the feature is permanently enabled.
 - [25510](https://github.com/apache/superset/pull/25510): Reenforces that any newly defined Python data format (other than epoch) must adhere to the ISO 8601 standard (enforced by way of validation at the API and database level) after a previous relaxation to include slashes in addition to dashes.
 From now on when specifying new columns, dataset owners will need to use a SQL expression instead to convert their string columns of the form %Y/%m/%d etc. to a `DATE`, `DATETIME`, etc. type.
+- [26372](https://github.com/apache/superset/issues/26372): Removes the deprecated `GENERIC_CHART_AXES` feature flag.
+The previous value of the feature flag was `True` and now the feature is permanently enabled.

 ### Potential Downtime